leinkemmer/Ensign/Readme.md

 Additionally, you might also have to set the CMake cache entry `CMAKE_Fortran_COMPILER` to the full path of the Fortran compiler.

 #### OpenMP
-Moreover, Apple clang does not officially support OpenMP.
-Therefore, you have to use instead different compiler, for example GCC.
+Moreover, Apple Clang does not officially support OpenMP.
+Therefore, you have to use instead a different compiler collection, for example GCC.
 Install `gcc-14` again via brew:

     brew install gcc@14